pilky/twitchmata/Documentation/Subscribers.md

-﻿# FollowersManager
+﻿# SubscriberManager

-A `FollowersManager` allows you to manage follow events
+A `SubscriberManager` allows you to manage subscriber events

 ## Respond to Subscription